ar-baazaja/Automated-Recruitment-System/README.md

 This project is an **AI Recruitment System** designed to accelerate the hiring process for HR and technical recruiters.
 The application allows recruiters to:

 1. 📄 Upload candidate resumes, job descriptions, job roles, and additional evaluation instructions.
-2. 🤖 Evaluate resumes using AI.
+2. 🤖 Evaluate resumes using AI (SimpleAI, Ollama, OpenAI, Claude, or Mistral).
 3. ✉️ Automatically send email notifications to candidates with feedback, indicating whether they are selected or rejected.
 4. 📅 Schedule Zoom meetings for the next day as an initial round of interviews.